Devil-pundit/Skylee/README.md

 # Credits :-

-Credits for fixing bugs- @StarkXd
+Credits for fixing bugs- [Aditya](t.me/xditya)

 Credits For Designing The Bot Goes To It's Original Developers.
-It's Just A Bug Fixed Version Of SkyleeBot.